-The Finance & Investment Committee regards a segregated approach to investing in fixed interest issues and individual shares to be a transparent approach.
-This allows an efficient way of achieving the agreed asset allocation, whilst ensuring that the environmental, social and governance factors which the RCN espouses are considered within the investment management process.
+The Finance & Investment Committee regards a segregated approach to be more appropriate for the funds, investing in fixed interest issues and individual shares rather than funds.
+In its considered opinion, this allows an efficient way of achieving the agreed asset allocation, whilst ensuring that the environmental, social and governance factors which the RCN espouses are considered within the investment management process.

 The fund manager(s) have discretion over the selection of stocks.
+The contract with the